Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 We have added three columns to the customer file:

 - How long the last interaction happened in days
-- How many interaction have happened
+- How many interactions have happened
 - How much has been spent by the customer